-Each year, the staff of NYSE Regulation prepares a guidance memo highlighting recent developments and important rules and policies applicable to companies listed on the New York Stock Exchange ("NYSE" or the "Exchange").
-A complete text of Exchange rules can be found online in the NYSE Listed Company Manual ("Listed Company Manual") which has a search feature and a "What's New" tab to highlight recent rule amendments.
-In addition, our staff is always available to answer questions on rules and policies.
-Contact information for relevant NYSE personnel is provided at the end of this memo.
-We hope you find this information helpful and encourage you to provide a copy of this memo to appropriate executives and outside advisers who have responsibility for handling matters related to your listing on the NYSE.
+Each year, the staff of NYSE Regulation prepares a guidance memo for important rules and policies applicable to companies listed on the New York Stock Exchange ("NYSE" or the "Exchange").
+A complete text of Exchange rules can be found online in the NYSE Listed Company Manual ("Listed Company Manual").
+In addition, our staff is always available to answer questions.
+We have included items that are new below, with important reminders and staff contact information in an appendix.
+Please note that this memo is applicable to all listed issuers, with any rule or policy differences for Domestic vs. Foreign Private Issuers ("FPIs") identified within.
+We encourage you to provide a copy of this memo to appropriate executives and outside advisers who handle matters related to your listing on the NYSE.

-WHAT'S NEW FOR 2017
+WHAT'S NEW